openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

 .. _troubleshooting guide for install:

-This guide provides general troubleshooting steps and solutions to possible issues that can be encountered while installing and configuring OpenVINO™.
+| This guide provides general troubleshooting steps and solutions to possible issues that
+  may be encountered while installing and configuring OpenVINO™.
+For a comprehensive database of support topics on OpenVINO, go to:
+| `Support for OpenVINO™ toolkit <https://www.intel.com/content/www/us/en/support/products/96066/software/development-software/openvino-toolkit.html>`__

 .. _install_for_prc: